josem-amatriain/archlinux.install/README.md

 ```

 Using mc, you must uncompress master.atr.gz at /tmp
-You must config etc/config.sh to your settings.
+You must config etc/config.sh to fit your needs.

 # Using scripts